How to start thinking in Italian: tips and tricks

 There are several ways to practice your spoken Italian.
 Taking online Italian lessons with a tutor is one of those: you have the chance to practice your fluency and get feedback about your mistakes.

-Attending events is a way to meet new people and socialize, but if you’re a bit shy or cannot find anyone who speaks Italian, you can also talk to yourself.
+Attending events is a way to meet new people and socialize, but if you’re a bit shy or cannot find anyone who speaks the Italian language, you can also talk to yourself.

 Let me tell you that it doesn’t seem silly (as some of you may think!).
 Talking to yourself implies turning an input (like reading, writing, or listening) into speaking.